KangDroidSMProject/sabermod-manifest/README.md

 Note that this is required to build the toolchains, and also to use when compiling ROMs and kernels, NO EXCEPTIONS.

-See the README here for prebuilt libs: https://bitbucket.org/xanaxdroid/sabermod-prebuilts/src

 For future updates, repeat this proccess when there is a update on the prebuilts repository.

 Link header files for multilib - One time step